hashgraph/hedera-improvement-proposal/HIP/hip-associate-dissociate.md

 ## User stories

 1. As a developer, I want to be able to call the `associate` and `dissociate` functions on HTS tokens in a way that is similar to calling functions on the IERC20 and IERC721 interfaces.
+2. As a DApp, I want to be able to enable users to call the `associate` and `dissociate` functions without having to have intermediary contracts.

 ## Specification